 - Did not have any capacity to exercise editorial control of the matter, or the publication of it, before it was first published.

-The relevance of the above elements is clear in the context of social media, and in the wake of the Voller decision.
-Whilst the defence of innocent dissemination was not discussed or concluded in that decision, it is a circumstance in which the media organisations were neither the first distributor or the author of the comments made by other Facebook users.
-They also had no control over the words posted by the third parties prior to the posting of them.
+The relevance of the above elements is clear in the context of social media and in the wake of the Voller decision.
+Whilst the defence of innocent dissemination was not discussed or concluded in that decision, it is a circumstance in which the media organisations were neither the first distributor nor the author of the comments made by other Facebook users.
+They also had no control over the words posted by the third parties prior to the posting.
 No decision has conclusively determined whether circumstances such as Voller will give rise to a successful defence of innocent dissemination, but the main argument is whether, in allowing comments to be made on public Facebook posts, the major media organisations did have some control over the publication of the matter before it was published, that control being, for example, the ability to disable comments.

 To assist in determining whether a person is a “primary distributor”, the Defamation Act in each state lists some specific circumstances in which a person will not be considered a primary distributor.
-Those circumstances include, for example, a broadcaster of a live program containing in which the broadcaster has no effective control over the person making the statements.
+Those circumstances include, for example, a broadcaster of a live program in which the broadcaster has no effective control over the person making the statements.
 For example, if an interviewee on a live broadcast makes defamatory statements, the broadcaster of the interview would not be a primary distributor and, as such, may be able to plead a defence of innocent dissemination.

 Whilst not distinctly raised in defamation claims based upon online content, the defence of innocent dissemination is hugely relevant to online publications.
-The decision of the High Court in the Voller case has brought to light a number of issues with respect to a defence of innocent dissemination, and will likely lead to an increase in the number defendants seeking to rely upon it.
+The decision of the High Court in the Voller case has brought to light a number of issues with respect to a defence of innocent dissemination, and will likely lead to an increase in the number of defendants seeking to rely upon it.
 As such, it is important to understand the elements of the defence, both when bringing a claim for defamation and when defending a claim for defamation.